 We love watching films where it captures the essence of our lives and situations we may have encountered, through characters who appear to look and be, just like us.

-I admired most, the chemistry we saw portrayed through such talented black actors and actresses on screen, creating these characters who had their own story and meshed it with their love interest in more ways, than one.
+I admired most, the chemistry we saw portrayed through such talented Black actors and actresses on screen, creating these characters who had their own story and meshed it with their love interest in more ways than one.

-Besides teaching us the do’s and don’ts of love, taking us through the steps of finding it or how to get through its distance, black films of the romance genre, have taught us even more, about life.
+Besides teaching us the do’s and don’ts of love, taking us through the steps of finding it or how to get through its distance, Black films of the romance genre have taught us even more about life.

-‘Poetic Justice,’ was a visual healing experience.
-Here we had Justice, a very intelligent and loving woman, who unexpectedly loses her boyfriend and she watched him take his last breath, right in front of her eyes.
+Poetic Justice was a visual healing experience.
+Here we had Justice, a very intelligent and loving woman, who unexpectedly loses her boyfriend and she watched him take his last breath right in front of her eyes.
 In order to deal with the grief, she starts writing poetry, to coincide with her life as a hairdresser, while still dealing with the loss and trying to regain herself during the aftermath.

-This film taught us about how hurt can pull at your heartstrings even after the end of the last thread and you have to face it, until you’re strong enough to build a bridge to overcome that pain.
+This film taught us about how hurt can pull at your heartstrings even after the end of the last thread and you have to face it until you’re strong enough to build a bridge to overcome that pain.
 Through Justice’s character, we saw patience and a yearning for change within self but also fear that the same thing may happen again or it’s almost unfair to be put into a situation, where it possibly could.
 But whether we like it or not, love is bound to happen and like we’ve all heard many times, you can’t help who you love and you can’t fight a feeling.
-With Lucky’s interference into Justice’s life, almost as if it was the right place but wrong time, they were able to teach one another about feelings and how strong they are, how they can change you as a person and hopefully more so for the better, than worse.
+With Lucky’s interference into Justice’s life, almost as if it was the right place but the wrong time, they were able to teach one another about feelings and how strong they are, how they can change you as a person and hopefully more so for the better than worse.
 They started off absolutely not even wanting to be in the same presence as one another, but found out that they were both suspects of blaming everyone else for why they weren’t where they wanted to be.
-The result of this, as we saw Justice slowly but surely let her guard down and Lucky learning to listen to another voice than his own, ended up with them eventually letting go of their egos, for each other.
+The result of this, as we saw Justice slowly but surely let her guard down and Lucky learning to listen to another voice than his own, ended up with them eventually letting go of their egos for each other.
 Hence, let that ego go, it could be blocking a blessing.

 Also the importance of self-worth and having boundaries reflected through Iesha and Chicago’s ‘situationship.’
-Chicago was a self-obsessed narcissist, needing someone to feed that negative energy off of and Iesha, her priorities were out of whack and she had the capability of being securely independent but thought a man could fill the void of blocking out her problems of being a potential alcoholic and alone.
+Chicago was a self-obsessed narcissist, needing someone to feed that negative energy off.
+Iesha, her priorities were out of whack, and she had the capability of being securely independent but thought a man could fill the void of blocking out her problems of being a potential alcoholic and alone.
 Although Lucky didn’t step in at first, once Chicago wrongfully put his hands on Iesha, he eventually did and that should be an example for any men in that situation looking upon another man disrespecting a woman in any physical or mental matter.

-‘The Inkwell,’ has to be one of the most underrated coming of age films in general.
+The Inkwell has to be one of the most underrated coming of age films in general.
 We won’t even say “coming of age, black film,’ because it doesn’t need that label to solidify its worth.

 I remember my first time seeing ‘The Wood,’ it’s my mom’s favorite movie so I saw parts of it here and there because she watched is so commonly.
 And finally, when I was old enough to be able to understand the story behind this film, the humor and sense of growth these characters enhanced throughout their journey, I couldn’t help but admire every aspect of it.

-The friendship that Mike, Slim and Roland shared was the exact same relationship I could relate back to my big brother and his friends.
-The way they joked around, their love for the ladies, trying to put one another on game here and there but more importantly, the bond and brotherhood they shared for years, and without a doubt, always having each other’s back.
+The friendship that Mike, Slim, and Roland shared was the exact same relationship I could relate back to my big brother and his friends.
+The way they joked around, their love for the ladies, trying to put one another on game here and there, but more importantly, the bond and brotherhood they shared for years and without a doubt always having each other’s back.

-‘The Wood’ was the blueprint for maintaining friendships with those who started from the bottom and came up with you.
-It was Roland’s wedding day and him being the clown he is, decides to get drunk and act a fool moments before, making one of the most important changes of his life.
+The Wood was the blueprint for maintaining friendships with those who started from the bottom and came up with you.
+It was Roland’s wedding day and him being the clown he is, decides to get drunk and act a fool moments before making one of the most important changes in his life.
 But who was there with him, his boys from way back when, still putting up with his bull but avoiding the judgment and more so inputting tough love because like any true friend, they have your best interest at heart.

-‘Love & Basketball’ (2000)
+Love & Basketball (2000)

-‘Love & Basketball’ taught me about the foundation of building a relationship and maintaining that passion for whatever God has called upon you to do.
+Love & Basketball taught me about the foundation of building a relationship and maintaining that passion for whatever God has called upon you to do.
 Monica and Quincy’s relationship started off rocky and continued to do so as they became older, more mature and signified a love-hate relationship.
-But if there was one thing they could agree on in the beginning stages of their complicated relationship, was their love for none other than basketball and how it made them feel superior, just like the things and people we love makes us feel, no matter the moment in time.
-Their friendship was built on commonalities, which strengthened their romantic turn and made them realize the person they loved, was right there beside them, even if it wasn’t always, together.
+But if there was one thing they could agree on in the beginning stages of their complicated relationship, was their love for none other than basketball and how it made them feel superior; just like the things and people we love make us feel no matter the moment in time.
+Their friendship was built on commonalities, which strengthened their romantic turn and made them realize the person they loved was right there beside them even if it wasn’t always together.
 It took time and distance, juggling select partners and falling out of love with what you love because you couldn’t do it with who you love, to make these two realize how much they mutually needed each other.

 And we know it’s more than likely a very rare occasion when someone literally backs out of marrying their significant other the day before for someone else, who actually lost the bet in a game of one-on-one.
 But it’s ‘just a movie,’ in the end and Monica and Quincy being in a relationship seemed to not settle with anyone but who they always found a way back too.
-I personally, will forever stan, for the McCalls, sns.
+I personally, will forever stan for the McCalls.
+SNS.

 All is fair in love and basketball.